Contact:

 Basalt and diabase

 Very strong and tough.
 Block recovery is demanding; splitting requires precise drilling and high localized forces.
 Often a combination of sawing, splitting, and localized blasting is used.
+Where columnar jointing exists, orient separation to natural prisms to limit unintended crack propagation.

 Slate

 Pronounced foliation allows thin slabs.
 Pressure-controlled splitting along natural discontinuities delivers material-conserving results.
+Extraction parallel to cleavage minimizes waste and improves surface finish for roofing and cladding.

-Extraction methods and process chain
+Extraction methods and the process chain

 The process chain in a quarry ranges from exploration through planning to delivery.
 It combines drilling, separation, and lifting processes to ensure safety, quality, and cost-effectiveness.